History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

-However, in his interview with the Leipziger Volkszeitung in 2017, former referee Bernd Heynemann added: "But if the score was 1-1 or 2-2 just before the final whistle, six minutes of extra time were added."
+However, in his interview with the Leipziger Volkszeitung in 2017, Heynemann added: "But if the score was 1-1 or 2-2 just before the final whistle, six minutes of additional time were added."
 In his book Football Against the Enemy, South African-British author Simon Kuper even claims that: "Dynamo won lots of matches with penalties in the 95th minute."
-However, Kuper provides no statistics to support his claim.
-In his book "66 Jahre BFC Dynamo - Auswärts mit 'nem Bus", German author Steffen Karas calculates how common it was for BFC Dynamo to score a match-deciding goal in the final minutes or in overtime during its ten championship years.
+However, Kuper does not present any statistics to support this claim.
+In his book "66 Jahre BFC Dynamo - Auswärts mit 'nem Bus" the German author Steffen Karas calculates how common it was for BFC Dynamo to score a match-deciding goal in the final minutes or in additional time during its ten championship year.
 Karas calculates it was actually twice as common for opposing teams to score a match-deciding goal in the 86th minute or later in their wins or draws against BFC Dynamo during the ten seasons when BFC Dynamo won the DDR-Oberliga, than it was for BFC Dynamo in its wins or draws during the same period.
 (Note: BFC Dynamo won 173 league matches and drew 59 league matches during the ten seasons it won the DDR-Oberliga.
 Steffen Karas claims that BFC Dynamo only scored nine match-deciding goals in the 86th minute or later in those 232 matches.
 He further claims that opposing teams scored seven match-deciding goals in the 86th minute or later in the 87 matches they won or drew against BFC Dynamo.
 A match-deciding goal is the single goal that positively decided the outcome of the match for a team.)
 Karas claims that BFC Dynamo only scored nine match-deciding goals in the 86th minute or later, in the 218 matches it won or drew during its ten championship years.
 And only one of those goals came from a penalty.
 That penalty was the controversial penalty against 1.
 FC Lokomotive Leipzig in the 1985-86 DDR-Oberliga on 22 March 1986, which was later proven to be correct.

+Some authors point out that BFC Dynamo seemed unable to match its domestic success when the team played in the European Cup and believe that this was because the team did not receive the same protection from the referees in the European Cup that the team was rumored to receive back home in East Germany.

+Hanns Leske writes: "On the international stage, they were unable to perform convincingly in critical situations without this familiar support."

+However, the connection between lack of success in the European Cup and the alleged protection from referees in East Germany is not entirely clear.
+In the mid-1980s, East German sports authorities took action against suspected refereeing bias in favor of BFC Dynamo.
+Several referees were penalised for their performances in matches involving BFC Dynamo, and the DFV Referee Commission was restructured, with two SV Dynamo representatives removed from the commission, including BFC Dynamo sponsoring member Heinz Einbeck.
+But up until then, BFC Dynamo had actually performed relatively well in Europe.